 Some of the other images feature my Amelia Lane Paper planner which is my 2020 planner pick.

 If you’re not sure what sort of planner to get, this guide to choosing a planner will help you narrow down your choices and find one that is great for you!
 And then you are all set to start setting up your planner for the new year!

 Depending on your planner style, you need to have the right tools to get yourself set up.
 If you are a simple kind of gal, just having the right pens is going to be the main priority.
 But if you are a bit of a glam planner, you may want to invest in a few other new accessories or raid your existing collection before you start.

 Personally I love erasable pens as I hate having to cross things out.
 I have several different colours to allow me to colour code my different sections or types of entries in my planner.
 Although I don’t always stick to my colour code.
 Sometimes it’s just the first pen in reach!
 Oops.

-Washi tape is my second must have as I find it to be a really neat way to mark out holidays and events.
-And of course stickers, post its and other cute functional items are my other must haves.
-Yes having a pretty planner is fun, but in the end the main goal is to help you stay organised though!
+Washi tape is my second must-have as I find it to be a really neat way to mark out holidays and events.
+And of course, stickers, post-it notes and other cute functional items are my other must-haves.
+Yes having a pretty planner is fun, but in the end, the main goal is to help you stay organised though!

 Once you’ve got all the planner basics, it’s time to open those crisp new planner pages and get to work!

 The easiest place to start is marking out all the important dates through the year such as birthdays, anniversaries and other significant milestones you don’t want to forget.
 Most planners will have a quick view yearly spread where you can add in important dates, similar to the one below: